skypilot-org/skypilot/docs/source/reference/local/job-submission.rst

 Submitting On-prem Jobs
 ======================

-Registering Local Clusters
+Registering local clusters
 -------------------

 To register a local cluster in Sky, regulars users should obtain a **distributable** cluster YAML from the system administrator or follow the steps in the :ref:`prior section <local-setup>`.

 The cluster YAML must have user credentials filled out and should be stored in :code:`~/.sky/local/`.
 An example is shown in the :ref:`cluster config docs <cluster-config>`.

-Listing Registered Clusters
+Listing registered clusters
 -------------------

 To list all registered local clusters, run: